-Some countries mandate users of radiation sources to hire authorized companies to periodically inspect the outside of the source for radioactivity leakage.
+Some countries mandate users of radiation sources to hire authorized companies to regularly inspect the outside of the source for radioactivity leakage.

 A certified company takes samples from the radiation protection shield and shares the results with the client and local authorities.
-This inspection is called a wipe test or a leak test.
-First, the surface of the protective shielding is covered and cleaned with an ethanol solution, then a cotton swab is used to check for surface contamination (e.g. with a cobalt-60 radioactive isotope).
+This inspection is also called a wipe test or a leak test.
+First, cover the surface of the protective shielding and clean it with an ethanol solution, then a cotton swab is used to check for surface contamination (e.g. with a cobalt-60 radioactive isotope).
 Records are reviewed and approved by inspectors and are kept for a certain period (e.g. three years).

 5. RSO certification